joncampbell123/dosbox-x/windows-installer/readme.txt

 DOSBox-X Quick Start
 ====================

 Type INTRO in DOSBox-X for a quick tour.
-It is essential that you get familiar with the idea of mounting, since DOSBox-X does not automatically make any drive (or a part of it) accessible to the emulation, unless you turn on automatic mounting of available Windows drives at start by changing the option "automountall=false" to "automountall=true" (without quotes) in the dosbox-x.conf file.
+It is essential that you get familiar with the idea of mounting, since DOSBox-X does not automatically make any drive (or a part of it) accessible to the emulation, unless you turn on automatic mounting of available Windows drives at start by setting the option "automountall" to "true" (without quotes) in the dosbox-x.conf file.

 At the beginning you have got a Z:\> instead of a C:\> at the DOSBox-X prompt.
 Since no drives are mounted yet, you need to make your directories available as drives in DOSBox-X by using the "mount" command.
 For example, the command line "mount C D:\GAMES" will give you a C drive in DOSBox-X which points to your Windows D:\GAMES directory (that was created before).
 To change to the drive mounted like above, type "C:".
 If everything went fine, DOSBox-X will display the prompt "C:\>".